tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 description: Please read if you want to do research under my supervision
 ---

+To work in the LASSO lab, please write an application, with section headings corresponding to the sections below.
+Ideally, please typeset your response using LaTeX and/or Overleaf, and include a bibliography with at least one citation to the paper you read.

 ## Mentorship plan reading and writing application

+Please read [my mentorship
+plan](https://tdhock.github.io/blog/2022/research-mentorship-plan/),
-Before doing this application, please first read [my mentorship plan](https://tdhock.github.io/blog/2022/research-mentorship-plan/), which will help you understand what I expect of my research students.
+which will help you understand what I expect of my research students.
 In the first section of your application, please write a summary of